Recently I went on a date with a guy who I described to my mates as “out of my league”.

 Now that I’ve run hundreds of corporate workshops, I have built up the skills and experience that help me slip into the flow state when presenting much more easily than when I started out.

 But there are particular workshops I can think of where I’ve gone away feeling extra glowy, like I’ve really bloody nailed it, and the feedback I receive afterwards is overwhelmingly effervescent.
-(Oh, excuse my pride… does it trigger you?
-Read this)
+(Does pride trigger you?
+You might like this post)

 I reflected on what it was that made me nail some workshops more than others, and the answer struck me as one of the most important things I’ve ever discovered.